-What students do Before What Stadents do There are three readings for this activity.
+What students do Defere what students do Notes Before There are three readings for this activity.
 Two readings are found in the Student/Teacher Resource, Rights and Responsibilities of Employees and Employers - OHRC, Rights and Responsibilities of Employees.
 The Student Resource, Employment Standards, refers to a more complex reading from a web site Employment Standards.
 (The questions for the web site reading could be divided into 2 parts to allow 4 expert groups to be selected.)
 Select the home and expert groups in order to accommodate individual student needs.
 Keep in mind that expert groups should have students of varying skills and abilities.
 Assign each student to a "home group" of three students.
-Assign each student in a home group to an "expert group" by numbering each student in the home group from one to four.
+Assign each student in a home group to an "expert group from one to four.
 Distribute the assigned reading to each expert group.
 Inform the students that after the expert group activities, individuals will return to the home group to make presentations on their readings.
-During the oral presentations, ask students to take cumulative notes in order to have a complete picture when all the presentations in their home groups have been done.
 Meet briefly in the home groups before breaking off into the expert groups.
-Have expert groups meet to read their selection and complete their task.
+Notes their home groups have been done.
+During Have expert groups meet to read their selection and complete their task.
 Remind the students that the experts will have to consider how they will teach the material to the home group members.
 Convene home groups so that each student can share his or her expertise with all the members of the home group.
-Work together to make sure that members in their expert group become "experts" on their particular part of the reading task, and help each other decide how to report the learning to the home group (e.g., questions and answers, chart or template).
+After Work together to make sure that members in their expert group become "experts" on their particular part of the reading task, and help each other decide how to report the learning to the home group (e.g., questions and answers, chart or template).
 Use small-group discussion skills to share "expert" knowledge with the home group until all members have arrived at a common understanding of the information.
 When presenting information, monitor the comprehension of the group members by asking questions and rephrasing until it is clear that all group members understand the points.
 Take notes in the home group to gather all the information presented by each expert.
-Ask the students as a whole class to discuss the communication they used to help all the group members understand the material.
-Ask the teacher to clarify any information that is still unclear or confusing.
-Discuss what communication helped them to understand the material explained by others others.
+Ask the teacher to clarify any information • Ask the students as a whole class to discuss the communication they used to help all the group members understand the material.
+Discuss what communication helped them to understand the material explained by others.